Indirect Costs For Sponsored And Private Projects

 The off-campus rate applies only to activities performed in facilities not owned by Florida Tech and to which rent is charged directly to the project and more than 50% of the project is performed off-campus.
 There may also be instances where sponsors place additional limitations on reimbursement of indirect costs.
 In these cases, the Office of Research and Sponsored Programs must be provided with a copy of the sponsor’s policy.
 The senior vice president for research must approve deviations from the university’s IDC policy.

-The table below shows the rates to be applied:
+The table below shows the rates that are to be applied.

 |Sponsor (source)||On-Campus Rate||Off-Campus Rate|

 The calculated fringe benefit rate on eligible salaries is 31.14 percent for all sponsors at all times.